What is Chlorinated Chicken?

 “It’s really an animal welfare issue here.
 If UK farmers want to compete against American imports, they’ll have to lower standards or go out of business.” – Nick Dearden, Global Justice Now, speaking on the issue of chlorine treatments (2019).

 A 2020 YouGov poll found that 80% of Britons considered it unacceptable to allow the import of chlorine-washed chicken to the UK.
 This was in contrast to 8% who considered it acceptable and 12% who didn’t know.

 The same poll revealed that men are four times more likely to approve of allowing chlorinated chicken than women.
-Only 3% of women were found to approve, versus 13% of man.
+Only 3% of women were found to approve, compared to 13% of men.